Inside the Playbook

 Frequently asked questions

-When are the Shipyards and Sports Performance Center expected to be completed?
+When are the Shipyards and Miller Electric Center expected to be completed?

-The Shipyards development is a multi-phased project, starting with the construction of the Four Seasons Hotel Jacksonville, a six-story office building and a modernized marina with support building and park.
-Per the proposed legislation approved by the Downtown Investment Authority, construction could begin in June of 2022 with a completion guarantee of December 2025.
-It is anticipated that the Sports Performance Center, approved by City Council on August 24, will commence construction in January 2022 with a goal to open ahead of the Jaguars 2023 season.
+The Shipyards development is a multi-phased project, starting with the construction of the Four Seasons Hotel and Residences Jacksonville, a six-story office building and a modernized marina with support building and park.
+Updates will be provided on the groundbreaking date and anticipated completion date.
+It is anticipated that the Miller Electric Center sports performance facility will open ahead of the Jaguars 2023 season in summer 2023.

 Why is the stadium lease not being extended at this time?